 In making this statement, the directors have made the following key assumptions:

-- The continued availability of funding or refinancing, by way of capital markets, bank debt, and asset financing
+- Funding or refinancing, by way of capital markets, bank debt and asset financing, continues to be available